chrismhodgson/nextjs-pfrac/data/_pages/races/hartcliff-hill.md

 ---
 Hartcliff Hill is a BS category fell race on a marked and marshalled course &ndash; no navigation or prior experience required.
 The terrain is rough and can be extremely boggy.

-The race starts and finishes about ¾ mile from Langsett Barn so allow time after registration.
+The race starts and finishes about ¾ mile from registration at Langsett Barn so allow time.
+It has been difficult to organise this race because of parking permissions.
+Please park according to instructions and restrictions on the day.

-Complications over parking arrangements have made it difficult to organise this race - if these can be resolved a date will be decided and published here.

 #### Entry